Specifying 316L And Other Medical-Grade Stainless Steel

 AISA 303 (WNR 1.4305/UNS S30300) and AISI 304 (WNR 1.4301/UNS S30400) are also Austenitic and so offer the same advantages as 316L but have a hint of magnetism.

-You would not specify them for body-contact applications but they would be suitable for components such as frames, bases, brackets, bodies or guards.
+You would not specify them for body-contact applications, but they would be suitable for components such as frames, bases, brackets, bodies or guards.
 They offer excellent corrosion resistance for indoor applications.
-But they may – over time – show signs of tarnish or pitting in outdoor applications or in environments with aggressive cleaning regimes.
+But they may, over time, show signs of tarnish or pitting in outdoor applications or in environments with aggressive cleaning regimes.

 303 has a higher carbon (0-0.15%) content than 316L (C: 0 to 0.035%) and less molybdenum (0-1%), making it less resistant to corrosion than 316L.
 It is also likely to have less nickel (8.00-10.00%) which is added to stainless steels to make them more ductile and formable.